MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-set-up-data-exchange.md

 ---
-title: Set up data exchange | Microsoft Docs
+title: Set up data exchange to send and receive files
-description: Set up the data exchange framework in Business Central.
+description: Set up the data exchange framework in order to exchange data with external files; to send and receive electronic documents or import and export bank files.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual